 - The Seer identifies this role as "Vampire".

-- The Vampire is not seen as a user of witchcraft by the Witch Hunter.
+- The Vampire is not seen as a user of witchcraft.

 - The Vampire cannot be killed by any night-time killing ability (by Wolfpack, Coven, and/or Village).

-- If the Vampire's target is guarded by the Huntsman, their attack has no effect (no one dies).
+- If the Vampire's target is guarded by the Huntsman then the Vamprie will kill the Huntsman instead.

 - The Protector works as normal against a Vampire.
 The target is still protected even if the Werewolves AND the Vampire attack the protected target.

 - In the event of only a Vampire and a Werewolf being left alive, the Vampire automatically wins.

 - A Vampire wins as long as they are alive and they and their familiar reach parity with the rest of the village (including any other evil factions present).